DonnyLe/Reversi/README.md

 Compared to the normal version, this implementation of the game (as depicted in ReversiModel)
 contains a hexagonal shaped board (flat-top shaped) instead of a square shaped board.
 In addition, instead of square tiles, each tile will be hexagons (pointy-top).
-However, since the view has not be fully-implemented, this version of the codebase will use a textual implementation of the view, as shown below.
+However, since the view has not been fully-implemented, this version of the codebase will use a textual implementation of the view, as shown below.

 ![img_8.png](images/img_8.png)